 - What Would You Do with a Hundred MIPS on Your Wrist?
 Chandra Narayanaswami, Mandayam Raghunath, Noboru Kamijoh, Tadanobu Inoue (2001).
 IBM Research Report RC22057, January 2001.

-The following was an early list of potential appliations for a networked wrist watch computer from 1999-2000.
+The card below shows an early list of potential applications for a networked wrist watch computer from 1999-2000.
 Basic personal information and time management, photo browsing, remote control functions came first.
 This list grew to more complex applications during the course of the WatchPad project.
 For example, fingerprint based authentication to the Watch and Text to Speech and Voice to Text engines were also demonstrated on WatchPad 1.5 in 2002.
 Mobile Web Services, mobile payments, and health monitoring via a hub were others that followed.

 Password Vaults - 2005

 String Based User Interfaces - 2005

 The Session Initiation Protocol (SIP) has been widely adopted for Instant Messaging (IM) and VoIP telephony both by the enterprise and in service provider systems.
 Till now, SIP functionality has been accessible to end users primarily via computing platforms such as an IM client on a laptop or on communication platforms such as an IP Phone or a cell phone.
 We show that wearable devices such as the IBM Linux Watch (WatchPadTM) can play a powerful role as a control device in a SIP infrastructure, given their easily accessible, always available, and visible user-interfaces.
 We have designed and prototyped several key control applications, using a SIP User Agent on the WatchPad, such as the ability to initiate and route incoming and outgoing phone calls, receive simple queries as Instant Messages, and call initiation based on address books residing on wearable devices.